 Felony vs. Misdemeanor Hit and Run Charge?

 The felony charge is a more serious charge that carries penalties of possible jail time and greater restitution.
 These charges are filed when bodily injury was a result of the accident.
-The likely outcome of a misdemeanor conviction would not be any jail time unless there were multiple violations or you had a past criminal history of hit and run convictions.
+The likely outcome of a misdemeanor conviction would not be any jail time unless there were multiple violations or you had a past criminal history of hit and run convictions or evading an officer.
 The restitution is a lot lower in misdemeanor hit and run cases and insurance companies will pick up the cost of the damages.
 This is because the property damage is minimal.
 Unlike felony charges, insurance companies are less likely to work with you in covering the cost to the victim.
 If you have questions about whether to pay the deductible, give us a call to discuss the strategy in your case.